What Law Firms Should Know Before Signing With Scorpion (An Independent Perspective)

 Here’s the reality: AI is a tool, not a strategy.
 Every major advertising platform — Google, Meta, Microsoft — already uses AI to optimize ad delivery.
 Scorpion’s AI layer sits on top of these existing systems.
 The question isn’t whether AI is involved.
 The question is whether the overall strategy is sound.

 AI can optimize a bad strategy very efficiently.
 It can spend your budget faster on the wrong keywords.
 It can generate more leads from people who will never retain your firm.
 Without human strategic oversight — someone who understands your practice areas, your market, your intake capacity, and your competitive position — AI optimization is just sophisticated spending.
+(For an honest read on what AI actually does and doesn’t do in legal marketing, see AI tools for law firm marketing.)

 When Scorpion says “AI-powered,” ask: what is the strategy that the AI is executing?
 If the answer is vague or generic, the AI is optimizing toward metrics that may not connect to retained clients.